rnaveensrinivas/Vim/README.md

 ## Vim Philosophy
 * The two main ideas of Vim that make them different are, **modal editing** and **operators**
 * **Modal Editing**
-  * One spends majority of the time editing and review code here and there rather than typing.
+  * One spends majority of the time editing and review code rather than typing.
   * Hence Vim heavily optimizes navigation.
 Eg, In command mode, pressing `gg`, takes you to top of file.
 * **Operators**
   * They are used to delete, change or insert text, copy or format it.